Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: The Proposed Approach

-In this paper, we utilize the rigid warping for both rigid and deformable registration cases to fastly demonstrate our idea since the deformation of adjacent frame point clouds in deformable scenes is not significant.
-With the predicted correspondences and their associated local rigid transformation assumptions, we can perform nearest neighbor interpolation in the predicted correspondences to interpolate the flow of any point in $\hat{P}$.
-For the deformation warping, we actually can build a deformation graph\cite{sumner2007embedded,igarashi2005rigid} to conduct deformable warping\cite{li2022non,qin2023deep} for the source point cloud $\hat{P}$.
-We leave the deformable warping integration in future work.
+In this paper, we use rigid warping for both rigid and deformable registration as a simple proof of concept, because the deformation between adjacent frames in deformable scenes is often moderate.
+Given predicted correspondences and associated local rigid assumptions, we can further interpolate sparse flows for points in $\hat{P}$ using nearest-neighbor interpolation.
+More sophisticated deformation models, such as embedded deformation graphs\cite{sumner2007embedded,igarashi2005rigid}, can also be integrated\cite{li2022non,qin2023deep}, which we leave for future work.